 Most sensible people treat a beach holiday as an opportunity to relax on the beach – i.e. *a* beach, singular.
 One beach, max relaxation.

 But, since the Eagles basically wrote the song “Learn To Be Still” for me without knowing it, it almost goes without saying that this is not how I do a beach vacation.
 I can’t sit for more than a couple hours in the sand before I get the itch to go exploring.
 I have to walk the entire length of the beach at least once.
-And if there are several beaches, then I’ve got to see a bunch of them.
+And if there are several beaches, then I’ve got to see them all.

 - Picnic Bay to Alma Bay: A walking path along the main road leading to Picnic Bay, Nelly Bay (where the ferry terminal is), Geoffrey Bay, Alma Bay